Katie Benner: Career

 Her first job back in the U.S. was as a reporter with CNN Money.
 With no experience in finance, she got the job after telling a skeptical job interviewer:I am broke, and I will work extremely hard.
 I can learn.
 All journalism is, is asking questions about things you don't know and finding answers.
 CNN Money was followed by a seven-year run as a New York–based Fortune reporter covering financial markets, hedge funds and private equity.
 She then had three short stints as a staff writer.
 She "exited early" from The Information, a technology industry publication.
 At Bloomberg she was a technology columnist reporting on Silicon Valley's "cult and culture" and writing a daily newsletter.
 This was followed by a position she described as "journalistic drudgery", writing synopses of Jim Cramer's radio and television shows for TheStreet.
 She opined that, "Yeah, it got a little repetitive."
 In 2015, The New York Times hired Benner as a technology reporter and its new Apple beat reporter.
 In 2017, she joined their Washington bureau as a Justice Department reporter.

 Her article "Women in Tech Speak Frankly on the Culture of Harassment" was part of a New York Times collection that won the 2018 Pulitzer Prize for Public Service.
 Benner described pervasive and ingrained predatory behavior toward women in Silicon Valley.
 Benner was one of the reporters who broke the story about the Justice Department's Matt Gaetz investigation of alleged sexual relationships with minors.

-Benner has appeared on CNN, MSNBC, CNBC, and Marketplace Radio.
+Benner has appeared on CNN, MSNBC, MSNOW, CNBC, and Marketplace Radio.